JingdiZhou/QuaRL/README.md

-# QuaRL: quantization of Reinforcement Learning (Stable Baselines3 PyTorch)
+# Quantization and OPtimization of Reinforcement Learning (Stable Baselines3 PyTorch)

 ### Train model from scratch(QAT)